jean-pierreBoth/graphembed/README.md

 * For the embedding using the randomized svd, increasing the embedding dimension is interesting as far as the corresponding eigenvalues continue to decrease significantly.

 * The munmun_twitter_social graph shows that treating a directed graph as an undirected graph give significantly different results in terms of link prediction AUC.

+## Generalized Svd.

+An implementation of Generalized Svd comes as a by-product in module [gsvd](./src/atp/gsvd.rs).

 ## Installation and Usage

 ### Installation